xee-lab/xee-sdk-ios/README.md

 This SDK make easier the usage of [Xee API](dev.xee.com) on iOS devices !

-It is written in Objective-C
+It is written in Swift

 ## Example